-Among its many names are Bullgrass, Eastern Mock Gama, Fakahatchee Grass, Gamagras, Herbe Grama, Maicilo Oriental, Pasto Guatemala, Wild Corn, Zacate Maicero and Queen of the Grasses.
-Eastern gamagrass is conspicoulsly absent from Native American Food Plants by Daniel Moerman.
+Among its many names are Bullgrass, Eastern Mock Gama, Fakahatchee Grass, Gamagrass, Herbe Grama, Maicilo Oriental, Pasto Guatemala, Wild Corn, Zacate Maicero and Queen of the Grasses.
+Eastern Gamagrass is conspicoulsly absent from Native American Food Plants by Daniel Moerman.
 However, most of our ethnobotanical information on Native American foods is from western Indians and this is an eastern species.
 We certainly know the buffalo liked it as do cattlemen.
 They call it Ice Cream Grass because the cattle like it so much.
 In fact over grazing by ranchers led to its replacement by other grasses and grains.
-(As a clump grass it needs regenerate if grazed closely.)
+(As a clump grass it needs to regenerate if grazed closely.)

 From our point of view the edible part is a tough yellow grain.
 Whether it can be used for flour depends upon availability.
 Left unmilled the grains will pop like Strawberry Popcorn.
 They can also be cooked whole like wheatberries or made into a gruel.

 Flower spikes ripen from the top down.
 Seeds are produced from June to September.
-Yield is not high so it is a grain to add to other mixtures unless one can find enough to make flour out of it.
+Yield is not high so it is a grain added to other mixtures unless one can find enough to make flour out of it.
 Efforts are underway to cross breed the plant to produce more grain but that will likely result in a hybrid with less protein content.

 Deer like the seed as well and the plant is the larval food of choice for the Bunchgrass Skipper butterfly.
-There is also a native Florida gamagrass but it is confined to the southern part of the state, is much smaller, skinnier and endangered.
+There is also a native Florida Gamagrass but it is confined to the southern part of the state, is much smaller, skinnier and endangered.

 Green Deane ITEMIZED Plant Profile: Eastern Gamagrass

 IDENTIFICATION: Tripsacum dactyloides, fountain-like clumps to nine feet tall, 4 feet wide.
 The leaves erect up to 2.5 ft long and an inch wide.
 Stems can reach six-feet long.
 Distinctive flowers spikes rise above the leaves on slender stems.
 Spikes have many tightly fused spikelets that take on the appearance of being ‘jointed’.
-When in flour the spikes appear to have golden grains of rice hanging from them.
+When in flower the spikes appear to have golden grains of rice hanging from them.
 Leaves lack auricles but have a ligule that is a fringe of hairs.
 Rootstock is usually wider than the plant one reason for its use in land reclamation.

 TIME OF YEAR: Flowers in late spring to mid-summer, seeds in late summer to fall.
 Frost colors the leaves red and bronze.